Sanday Small Isles

 Like its neighbour, Canna, the whole island is owned by the National Trust for Scotland.
 Canna is run as a single farm whereas parts of Sanday are used for crofting.

-The majority of Sanday is owned by the National Trust with the remainder being crofts held by island residents.
-Sanday had a primary school that served both Canna and Sanday but is currently closed as there are no children living on the islands.
+Sanday had a primary school that served both Canna and Sanday but at the time of writing is currently closed as there are no children living on the islands.

 Derelict croft on isls of Sanday Small Isles